mberriman/BSP2024/manual/instructions.md

 ![](figures/eva_1.png)

-3. Download the first 250kb of S. ratti chromosome 2 and place it inside the "Module_3_WormBaseParaSite_2" directory:
+3. Download the first 250kb of S. ratti chromosome 2:
   - Select "Rat threadworm / S_ratti_ED321" from the Organism/Assembly drop-down menu.
   - Filter by: Chromosomal Location - Region: SRAE_chr2:1-250000 and then click "Search".
   - Click "Export as VCF" and place the downloaded file inside the "Module_3_WormBaseParaSite_2" directory.